-A search strategy is a method for efficiently finding information you need to answer your research query or queries.
+Use a search strategy to efficiently and effectively find the information you need to answer your research question.

 - How do I search?

 1. What am I searching for?

 What is the topic you need information on?
 How do you formulate an appropriate search question and what search terms fit your search?

 Do you have an idea in what type of publication you might find this information?
 On the Publication type page, you can learn more about searching for different publication types.

 Depending on what you are searching for, you decide where you are going to search.
 Choose the most suitable database/catalogue/website for your search query.
 Look at search engines or choose a search engine via the Search engines per discipline.

 For more information on where to search, see the LibGuide Search strategy.